-Changes in housing markets associated with rapid oil and gas growth are still evolving and tend to vary by location.
-Studies have documented, and communities who have been through it before will confirm, that there is a significant effect.
+Changes in housing markets associated with rapid oil and gas growth have a significant effect on rural regions.
 Technological advances in horizontal drilling and hydraulic fracturing have increased the rate and capacity for oil and gas extraction.
 Many new or re-emerging exploration and production areas around the Permian Basin, Bakken Shale, and Eagle Ford Shale are located in rural counties far from larger centers of population.

-Early drilling activity brings large numbers of temporary workers with incomes often substantially higher than those of existing residents working in other sectors.
+Drilling activity brings large numbers of workers with incomes often substantially higher than those of existing residents working in other industry sectors.
 As activity ramps up, the surge of workers quickly fills any available motel rooms and vacant housing, creating great demand in limited markets.
 Sustained production from oil and gas wells results in a need for long term housing to accommodate the workers, and subsequently families, who will be in a community long term to ensure monitoring and maintenance of operations.
 This can create a housing development shortage not to mention drive up the median price of a home in the region.